verachell/Simple-rails-tryout-app-using-devise/README.md

 ## What this isn't:
 This is not a substitute for in-depth tutorials or official information about the devise gem!
 Devise has many more options and many more different ways to configure than just those which are shown here.

+This app uses sqlite and is in the development environment.
+This is not a production-ready rails app!

 ## Summary
  This repo simply contains the following 2 things: